nnaisense/evotorch/docs/user_guide/gym.md

 will effectively disable `gravity` in the `"LunarLanderContinuous-v2"` environment.

-It should be noted that [GymNE][evotorch.neuroevolution.gymne.GymNE] has its own function, `to_policy`, which you should use instead of `parameterize_net`.
-This function wraps `parameterize_net`, but adds any additional layers for observation normalization and action clipping as specified by the problem and environment.
-Therefore, you should generally use `to_policy` for [GymNE][evotorch.neuroevolution.gymne.GymNE], rather than `parameterize_net`.
+[GymNE][evotorch.neuroevolution.gymne.GymNE] and [VecGymNE][evotorch.neuroevolution.vecgymne.VecGymNE] provide a helper method named `to_policy(...)` to convert a solution (where the solution can be a 1-dimensional tensor or an instance of [Solution][evotorch.core.Solution]) to a policy network.
+While one could also use the methods `parameterize_net(...)` or `make_net(...)` for similar purposes, it is recommended to use `to_policy(...)`, because `to_policy` will wrap the policy network with observation normalization and action clipping modules to make sure that the inputs to the network are properly processed and the produced actions do not violate the boundaries of the action space.
+Further remarks regarding the differences between `parameterize_net(...)` and `to_policy(...)` are: (i) `parameterize_net(...)` is not available in `VecGymNE`, and (ii) `parameterize_net(...)` can be considered a lower level method and strictly expects PyTorch tensors (not `Solution` objects).

-[GymNE][evotorch.neuroevolution.gymne.GymNE] has a number of useful arguments that will help you to recreate experiments from neuroevolution literature:
+[GymNE][evotorch.neuroevolution.gymne.GymNE] and [VecGymNE][evotorch.neuroevolution.vecgymne.VecGymNE] have a number of useful arguments that will help you to recreate experiments from neuroevolution literature:

 ## Controlling the Number of Episodes

-Firstly, there is the `num_episodes` argument, which allows you to evaluate individual networks repeatedly and have their episodic rewards averaged.
+The `num_episodes` argument allows you to evaluate individual networks repeatedly and have their episodic returns averaged.
 This is particularly useful when studying noisy environments, and when using population-based evolutionary algorithms whose selection procedures and elitism mechanisms may be more sensitive to noise.
 For example, instantiating the problem

 ```python
 problem = GymNE(